sajkla/django-ultracache/README.rst

+Note
+====

+This is the official home of the project.
+It has moved from https://github.com/praekelt/django-ultracache.

 Django Ultracache
 =================
 **Cache views, template fragments and arbitrary Python code.
 Monitor Django object changes to perform automatic fine-grained cache invalidation from Django level, through proxies, to the browser.**